yogi1967/MoneydancePythonScripts/index.md

 **NOTE: All extensions listed below (except marked with ^^) are listed within the Moneydance Manage Extensions menu - Check there first for updates**

 **ANY NEWER VERSIONS LISTED HERE SHOULD BE CONSIDERED PREVIEW (LATEST) VERSIONS (FULLY WORKING, WITH ENHANCEMENTS, FIXES, AND PREVIEW FEATURES)**

+**AS OF 2026 HAVE STARTED BUILDING PURE JAVA EXTENSIONS - THE FILES ARE AVAILABLE HERE FOR DOWNLOAD TOO**

 Click a link below to download a ZIP file.
 The ZIP file contains both the Extension (if available) and Script version for you to choose from....
 - Extensions have a file extension of *.mxt